DivineUX23/WhatsApp_health_bot/README.md

 This project is a software application designed to assist users in diagnosing their illnesses.
 It acts like a medical support companion available 24/7 at the reach of your phone, powered by Cohere and Google Gemini AI.

+## Note
+The application is designed to interact with users, collecting information about their symptoms and providing possible diagnoses and treatments.

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)